 I am working with adolescents and probably see 30 per week.
 I agree with the results of the study as I find YP who continually use computer games during their free time have even more difficulties dealing with people, even if they have dysfunctional families.
 Those that have dysfunctional families and do not use games as a means of communication are, in my work, more functional young people.

-Posted: about 10 years by Gail Churney
+Posted: over 10 years by Gail Churney